Where I’ve been:

 ( Night at: Adagio Apart Hotel Access, Paris Reuilly )

 On our last morning, my boyfriend had to leave very early to catch his flight back to Italy for work.
-I stayed behind, had a quiet morning at the hotel, and after checking out, I made my way to Charles de Gaulle Airport using the metro and RER.
-My EasyJet flight back to Milan Malpensa was scheduled for 13:40, and thankfully, everything went smoothly.
-Once I landed in Milan, I took the bus to Milano Centrale, then hopped on the train back to Alessandria, my university city.
-It was the end of another Paris adventure — short but filled with beautiful memories, long walks, amazing views, and, as always, a bit of that Parisian magic.
+I stayed behind and spent a quiet morning at the hotel.
+After checking out, I made my way to Charles de Gaulle Airport using the metro and RER.

 Pause de quelques jours en Côte d’Azur 2017